sofie-rk/algorithms_and_data_structures/graph_implementation/README.md

 Space Complexity: O(N) (extra array to store visisted vertices is needed).
 ## Breadth-first search (BFS)
 Systematically visits all vertices in a graph.
 BFS finds the shortest path from s to all other vertices.
+The vertices are visited "Breadth-wise".

 The algorithm: